SourceNinja/docs/heroku-addon.md

 ## Monitoring & Logging

-Stats and the current state of SourceNinja can be displayed via the CLI.
+SourceNinja activity can be observed within the Heroku log-stream by grepping for the string "Sourceninja":

     :::term
-    $ heroku sourceninja:command
-    example output

-SourceNinja activity can be observed within the Heroku log-stream by [[describe add-on logging recognition, if any]].

-    :::term
-    $ heroku logs -t | grep 'sourceninja pattern'
+    $ heroku logs -t | grep 'Sourceninja'

 ## Removing the add-on
 SourceNinja can be removed via the  CLI.